If you follow us on Instagram, you know I’ve been sitting on this recipe for a while now with ample excitement.

 - Cover and refrigerate for at least 2 hours, preferably 24 hours, and up to 3 days to allow the flavors to develop.

-- When ready to cook, line a 1/3 cup measuring cup with plastic wrap and fill with "sausage."
-Fold plastic wrap over the top and pack down.
+- When ready to cook, line a 1/3 cup measuring cup with plastic wrap or parchment paper and fill with "sausage."
+Fold plastic wrap or parchment over the top and pack down.
 Then gently remove and set on a clean plate.
 Press down to form a 1/2-inch thick disc.
 Repeat until the mixture is used up - about 5 "sausages" (amount as original recipe is written // adjust if altering batch size)

 - Heat a large skillet over medium heat.
 Once hot, add 1-2 Tbsp oil (or enough to coat the surface) and add only as many patties as will comfortably fit in the pan.
 Sprinkle with a bit more salt and pepper.
 (If trying to cut back on oil, see notes for baking instructions.)